-- (3) Where a tax treaty or administrative assistance agreement having legal effect in the Republic provides for exchange of information, or reciprocal assistance in the recovery of tax or the service of process, the Secretary shall use the powers available under this Act or any other written law to meet the Republic's obligations under the treaty or agreement on the basis that a reference in this Act or other written law: - (a) to "tax", includes a foreign tax to which the exchange of information or reciprocal assistance relates; - (b) to "unpaid tax", includes an amount specified in paragraph (a) that has not been paid by the due date; - (c) to "taxpayer", includes a person liable for an amount specified in paragraph (a); and - (d) to "tax law", includes the law under which a foreign tax specified in paragraph (a) is imposed.

-(4) In this Section:
+- (1) The Minister may, on behalf of the Government, enter into, amend, or terminate an administrative assistance agreement with a foreign government or governments. - (2) If there is any conflict between the terms of an administrative assistance agreement having legal effect in Nauru and any law, the administrative assistance agreement prevails. - (3) If a tax treaty or administrative assistance agreement having legal effect in Nauru provides for exchange of information, or reciprocal assistance in the recovery of tax or the service of process, the Secretary must use the powers available under this Act or any other law to meet Nauru's obligations under the treaty or agreement on the basis that a reference in this Act or other law: - (a) to "tax", includes a foreign tax to which the exchange of information or reciprocal assistance relates; - (b) to "unpaid tax", includes an amount specified in paragraph (a) that has not been paid by the due date; - (c) to "taxpayer", includes a person liable for an amount specified in paragraph (a); and - (d) to "tax law", includes the law under which a foreign tax specified in paragraph (a) is imposed. - (4) In this section: